Malobika8/All-In-One/DSA/Algorithms/Recursion/DynamicProgramming/Knapsack-Ch-2.md

 - Count of subsets sum with a given sum
 - Min subset sum difference
 - Partitions with Given Difference
+- Min subset sum diff
+- Count the no of subset with given difference
 - Perfect sum: We need to consider "0" elements in the subsets as well if the target/sum is 0.
 We need to calculate from j=0 in that case.
 - Target sum